 We will select and implement a new Council intranet system.
 The system will support and encourage interactions from employees, including the set-up of various communities to support modern ways of working.
-This will be more interactive, userfriendly and provide a platform for socialisation, use of the intranet will become intrinsic as part of all of our roles.
+This will be more interactive, user-friendly and provide a platform for socialisation, use of the intranet will become intrinsic as part of all of our roles.

-Measure of success

-An increase in the number of positive responses in our IIP survey to the question the Council is a great place to work- currently 71 per cent

-• 80 per cent of staff agree the Council is a great place to work by end of 2023

-The Council's retention rate is in line with local government average rate or better.
-Retention rate in hard to retain areas - adult social care and children's social care improves

-• Labour turnover is the same or better than the benchmark labour turnover for government organisations (currently 13.4 per cent)

-Platform/process for capturing staff suggestions sees increasing numbers participating year on year.
-Increase in staff report ideas are taken seriously through temperature check surveys.
-Baseline and targets to be set in year one.

-• Target to be developed

-All roles have a defined learning path linked to them.

-• 90 per cent of roles have a learning path linked to them by the end of 2023

-By 2024 we will see an increase in the percentage of managerial and leadership roles filled internally.
-Increase in the number of internal promotions.
-Baseline and targets to be set in year one.

-• Target to be developed

-Number of staff volunteering days increase year on year to 2024.
+Measure Target An increase in the number of positive responses in our IIP survey to the question the council is a great place to work- currently 71% • 80% of staff agree the council is a great place to work by end of 2023 The council's retention rate is in line with local government average rate or better.
+Retention rate in hard to retain areas - adult social care and children's social care improves • Labour turnover is the same or better than the benchmark labour turnover for government organisations (currently 13.4%) Platform/process for capturing staff suggestions sees increasing numbers participating year on year.
+Increase in staff reporting ideas are taken seriously through temperature check surveys.
+Baseline and targets to be set in year 1. • Target to be developed All roles have a defined learning path linked to them. • 90% of roles have a learning path linked to them by the end of 2023 By 2024 we will see an increase in the percentage of managerial and leadership roles filled internally Increase in the number of internal promotions Baseline and targets to be set in year 1. • Target to be developed Number of staff volunteering days increase year on year to 2024.
 Current average 500 volunteering hours per annum, 70 employees per year.

-Increase in volunteering metrics to

-By end of 2023

-750 hours per year

-100 employees per year

-Our most recent temperature check survey reported 78 per cent of staff who responded see modern workforce and agile ways of working as positive.

-• 85 per cent of staff view modern and agile working as positive by end of 2023
+Increase in volunteering metrics to By end of 2023 750 hours per year 100 employees per year Our most recent temperature check survey reported 78% of staff who responded see modern workforce and agile ways of working as positive. • 85% of staff view modern and agile working as positive by end of 2023

-3. Develop